 Textures in sandstone are formed by the environment.
 You'll find ripples and dunes if the sandstone was formed underwater.
 Honeycomb or pitted patterns, if water continued to erode away at the surface.
 Scores and scratches, if the surface was further shaped by the wind.

 Most sandstones are soft enough to be carved or sculpted.
 If they contain lots of quartz or feldspar (which do not react easily with other chemicals), they will be more resistant to chemical weathering.
 If sandstones are cemented with clay or iron oxides, they will be more susceptible to weathering.
 The mineral content of the sandstone dictates how much it can withstand the tests and trials of time.
 Fossil remains, however, especially soft-bodied creatures, are not often preserved in sandstone.
-Yet sometimes, ancient hard-shelled marine creatures and fragments of wood may be fossilised, as are traces fossils like footprints or claw marks.
+Yet sometimes, ancient hard-shelled marine creatures and fragments of wood may be fossilised, as are trace fossils like footprints or claw marks.

 PACHMARHI - the faults lie in the sediments

-The weathered, rounded crags at Dhupgarh, the highest point of the Satpura Range, overlooking the forested valley.
+The weathered, rounded crags at Dhupgarh, the highest point of the Satpura Range, overlook the forested valley.
 These sandstone crags are not sharp or angular, as they have been worn down over time by rainwater.
 Image credits: Pradip Krishen

-Located in the Mahadeo hills of the Satpura range in Madhya Pradesh lies Pachmarhi (also spelt as Pachmadhi), a forested hillstation best known for its waterfalls and caves.
+Located in the Mahadeo hills of the Satpura range in Madhya Pradesh lies Pachmarhi (also spelt as Pachmadhi), a forested hill station best known for its waterfalls and caves.
 Its touristic appeal hinges on its incredible geomorphology; the scenic views over an escarpment or steep slope, the waterfalls that plummet down jagged cliffs, the maze of gorges, potholed river channels, springs, and caves formed by the interplay between porous sandstone and groundwater.

 Gorges, waterfalls and cliffs are quite common across India, yet what makes Pachmarhi unique is the formation of the Satpura range.
 When the earth's crust is pulled apart or extended, normal faults occur, causing some sections to be lifted up and others to dip, resulting in a landscape of alternating ranges and valleys.
 The uplifted block is known as a 'horst', and the valley section is known as a 'graben' — in this case, the Satpura range forms the horst, and the adjacent Narmada and Tapi valleys form the grabens.